hexagonix/Doc/Hexagon/SYSCALL.en.md

 ## Table of functions provides by Hexagon

 Now, a table with the Hexagonix system call functions.
 Functions are sorted into categories.
-Functions were also classified as `Unix-like`, when analogous versions exist on UNIX or similar systems, and `HEXAGONIX`, when the implemented function does not have a similar version on other UNIX or Unix-like systems.
+Functions were also classified as `Unix-like`, when analogous versions exist on UNIX or similar systems, and `Hexagonix`, when the implemented function does not have a similar version on other UNIX or Unix-like systems.

 > Remember that a table of functions, standardized according to the functions available in Version 7 UNIX, is being developed.
 In this case, there is no purpose of function number pairing with UNIX, but conformity in function names.
 For example, `allocateMemory` would become `free`, and `returnVersion`, `uname`.
 In the future, both nomenclatures will be available to allow migration of applications and utilities.
 Come back to this file later to check for updates.